sctlcd/the-green-corner/README.md

 ### Known Issues <a name="KnownIssues"></a>

-- Search results doesn't displayed as expected
+- When a search entry matches with a list of search results, this list is not displayed as expected in the Plant search results page.
+The search feature filters by common name or scientific name but the list rendering fails.

 Back to [top](#TableOfContents)